Are you a “global heart” who’s lived abroad?

 Drawing on 20+ years experience working in international education, my PhD dissertation research, and reading every personal development book and blog out there – in addition to my own re-entry experiences – I’ve figured out how to make re-entry a positive, meaningful, growing experience that keeps you moving forward towards an even better life than the one you just lived abroad.

-I currently live in North Carolina with my husband but I spent the first 16 years of my life in the beautiful state of Oregon, and have also lived in Washington, Indiana, and Michigan, as well as Germany.
+I currently live in North Carolina with my husband but I spent the first 16 years of my life in the beautiful state of Oregon, and have also lived in Washington, Indiana, and Michigan, as well as several cities in Germany.

-I’ve traveled to 36 countries (so far!) and have worked on four continents (I used to gives talks and deliver intercultural workshops at schools and organizations around the world).
-I’ve worked in both education and corporate settings, have been an instructor, program manager, researcher, trainer, consultant, and coach, and worked with globetrotters all over the world.
+I’ve traveled to 36 countries (so far!) and have worked on four continents (I used to gives talks and intercultural workshops at international schools and organizations around the world).
+I’ve worked in both education and corporate settings, have been an instructor, program manager, researcher, trainer, consultant, and coach, and have worked with global hearted people all over the world.

 I love traveling and look forward to living abroad again but I’ve also come to absolutely love my current home and the global life I’ve created here.
 I’d love to help you say the same thing!

 Get 3 Reflection Guides!